BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Consolidated_GLs_CBs_ET_EN.pdf.md

 rate stress in the Standard Formula should be considered to be extreme.

-Page 15/18

 --- Page 16 ---

-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo features the acronym "eiopa" in a stylized, thin, grey font.
-To the left is a blue, diamond-shaped icon containing a circle of stars, reminiscent of the European Union flag.

-eiopa
-European Insurance and
-Occupational Pensions Authority](#)

 41. To determine whether the change in the risk-free rate is extreme or not, undertakings may